 See larger image (jpeg 286 KB)

 01 Dec 2011

 The November/December 2011 CAA Vector magazine talks about an event this year in which a light aircraft entered restricted airspace that was being used by a military aircraft to practise bombing runs.

 This image shows how Military Operating Area 106 is marked on the aeronautical charts that pilots use.

 The multi-sided red box shows the outline of the area, and the red circle in the middle is a smaller MOA (number 103).
 MOAs are active only when activated by NOTAM (Notices to Airmen).
 A NOTAM will say something like “MOA 106, active from 1000-1200, 30/11/2011”.
 That means that from 1000 til 1200 the MOA is a restricted area, and aircraft can enter only if they have the permission of the ‘administering authority’.
 The rest of the time, aircraft can transit through this area below 4500 feet unrestricted.
 Administering authorities for each piece of restricted airspace are listed in the Aeronautical Information Publication New Zealand, available free online.
 See Military Operating Areas (PDF).

 This event highlights how important it is for pilots to ensure they request NOTAMs as part of their pre-flight preparation.
 This can be done free either online at the Internet Flight Information Service IFIS, or by calling the National Briefing Office (also free).

-You can learn more about MOAs, in the CAA Airspace Good Aviation Practice booklet, New Zealand Airspace (PDF 1.6 MB).
+You can learn more about MOAs in the CAA Good Aviation Practice booklet, New Zealand Airspace (PDF 1.6 MB).